nasim-pro/stock-jumpp-be/README.md

 # fullfilled below requirement:
-1. HTML Page - Category Master with CRUD operations
+1. HTML Page - all Category with CRUD operations

-2. HTML Page - Product Master with CRUD operations.
+2. HTML Page - Product with CRUD operations.
 A product belongs to a category.

 3. The product list should also display ProductId, ProductName, CategoryName, CategoryId.